Foundation / Corporation

 The Dayton Foundation

-Grants ranging from $7,500 to $75,000 to Ohio nonprofit organizations for programs and projects in the Greater Dayton area that address a wide range of community needs.
+Grants of up to $75,000 to Ohio nonprofit organizations in eligible counties for programs and projects that address a wide range of community needs.
 A letter of inquiry is required prior to submission of a full application.
 The programs considered for discretionary support are located primarily in Montgomery, Miami, Greene, Darke, Preble, and Warren (north) counties.

 The Dayton Foundation awards grants to help organizations help others in Greater Dayton.
 Grants for public charitable purposes are awarded to a full spectrum of 501(c)(3) tax-exempt nonprofit organizations - from social services and the arts to health and the environment - based upon worthy community efforts and the greatest community need.

 Capacity-Building Grants: To provide for more efficient use of community resources, promote coordination, cooperation and sharing among organizations and reduce the duplication of services in the community.
 To strengthen not-for-profit agencies and institutions by reducing operating costs, increasing public financial support and/or improving internal management.
 To help build organizational capacity so that the charity can work more efficiently and effectively and raise more dollars.

 Capital Campaign or Capital Improvement Grants: To help an organization expand services and capacity.

 Special Projects or Program Expansion Grants: To fund new projects or initiatives, provide seed funding for strategic growth or an expansion of an existing project or initiative to help an organization test or demonstrate new approaches and techniques for solving important community problems.
 To help established organizations launch new projects for special purposes, representing a unique and unduplicated opportunity and meeting a significant community need.
 To promote volunteer participation and citizen involvement in community affairs.

 For examples, see pages 3-4 of the Guidelines:

 GrantWatch ID#: 165850